-The below procedure is a general guideline to help the customer process their printed VisJet® M2 Cast parts with VisiJet Support Wax Remover (VSWR) in a Ultrasonic Cleaner.
+The below procedure is a general guideline to help the customer process their printed VisJet® M2 Cast or Jewel Wax Red parts with VisiJet Support Wax Remover (VSWR) in a Ultrasonic Cleaner.
 Your results may vary slightly from the below procedure.
 Before proceeding with this method confirm you have the following items in place.
 Also, make sure to perform this procedure in a well ventilated room or under a ventilation hood following all local safety procedures and regulations.

 - Ultrasonic cleaner

 - Silicone net or a 3D printed Acrylate basket

 Note: A scalable .stl basket file can be found here: Acrylate Rectangular Basket.STL.
 This .stl file can be sized to fit your ultrasonic cleaner using 3D Sprint.
 This .stl file is recommended to be printed on a Acrylate printer only.
 Do not print this .stl file using VisiJet® M2 Cast or Jewel Wax Red material.

 - Nylon hold-down netting and wire or cord or plastic rods for hanging parts

 - Confirm that there is a clean build plate that has been placed in the freezer for a minimum of 15 minutes prior to step 2.